jiriklepl/NTIN066/03-splay_experiment/task.md

 in the report.
 This is strictly optional.)

 You should submit a PDF file with the report (and no source code).
+You will get 1 temporary point upon submission if the file is syntantically correct;
+proper points will be assigned later.

 ## Test program